SOFTWARE AUDIT CHALLENGES OVERVIEW

 6. Convoluted Metrics and Software Licensing Changes

-Every vendor has unique licensing rules and metrics that your organization needs to keep track of to ensure compliance.
+Software publishers, from Microsoft to Microfocus, all have unique licensing rules and metrics that your organization needs to keep track of to ensure compliance.
 Additionally, these licensing rules and metrics are continually updated as new editions, releases, and re-brands are made to product sets.
 Many of these metrics are convoluted with respect to how to correctly license, count, or utilize software owned by the business.
 We detail the risks that convoluted licensing metrics pose and methods to help mitigate future compliance fees.

 7. Pirated Software Licenses